18F/micropurchase-auctions/README.md

 3. Add a label `new auction`

-4. When you're ready, click the "Submit new issue" button (rather than "Create an epic").
+4. When you're ready, click the "Submit new issue" button

 ## What happens next?